My welcome-to-Italy fetters

-I so want to write romantically about Italian food.
+I want to write romantically about Italian food.

-I want to to tell with enough detail that you’ll head to the kitchen.
-I want your tongue to long for—I mean, really long for a dainty pastry stuffed with lemon curd, nestled on a ceramic saucer holding a steamy demitasse swallow or two of velvety coffee supporting a swirled milky coat of arms.
-(It looks like a leaf.)
+I want to write with enough detail that you’ll head to the kitchen.
+I want your taste buds to long for—I mean, really long for a dainty pastry stuffed with lemon curd, nestled on a ceramic saucer holding a steamy demitasse swallow or two of velvety coffee supporting a swirled milky coat of arms.

 I want to tell you about the first pasta I was served.
-I didn’t even know what al dente meant until then.
-And that light white sauce.
+The light white sauce.
 Perfecto.
-Parmigiano Reggiano whirled with a hint of burro, with even less cream, and ground pepper.
+Parmigiano Reggiano whirled with a hint of burro, with even less cream and ground pepper.
 If you need to try this tonight, do not scrimp on the pepper.

 But instead, I’m writing about my welcome-to-Italy fetters.
 My knots.
 I know, I know.
 You say, don’t, Susan, don’t.
 Please pass the pasta.
 Keep that last paragraph going.